spicyjack/public/notes/os_x_create_isos_disk_images.md

 ## Create ISO images in OS X ##
 - Open Disk Utility
-- Select the named disk image (not the drive)
+- Select the named volume image (not the drive)
 - Click File -> New -> Disk image from "<named image>"
 - Choose _CD/DVD Master_ in the dropdown
 - Choose a location and filename